ChessEvents/documentation/Specification.md

 ### Overview

-Chess Events Ltd is a software service which aims to improve the efficiency, accessibility and management of Chess events played in the United Kingdom.
+Chess Events Ltd is a software service which aims to improve the efficiency, accessibility and management of chess events played in the United Kingdom.

 This specification is not, by any means, complete.
 Most of the wording will be revised several times before it is finalised.
 The graphics and layout of the wireframes shown here merely illustrate the underlying functionality.
 The actual look and feel will be developed over time with the input of graphics designers and iterative user feedback.